fniessink/next-action/README.md

 To skip reading the default configuration file, and also not read an alternative configuration file, use the `--config-file` option without arguments.

 The configuration file format is [YAML](http://yaml.org).
-The options currently supported are which todo.txt files must be read, how many next actions should be shown, and the styling.
+The options currently supported are which todo.txt files must be read, how many next actions should be shown, output styling, and context and/or project filters.

 #### Configuring a default todo.txt

-A default todo.txt file to use can be specified like this:
+A default todo.txt file to use can be specified like this in the configuration file:

 ```yaml
 file: ~/Dropbox/todo.txt